t9md/atom-markdown-toc-auto/README.md

 - And only checked with GitHub Wiki.
 - Header style must start with `#`.

-# Why I created yet another packge?
+# Why I created yet another package?

 - As exercise.
 - Wanted to correctly ignore embedded code's comment `#`.